ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 On Every Requirement That Matters.

-✓ Meets OBCCommon Questions About
+✓ Passes CleanlyCommon Questions About

-ICF & Ontario Building Code
+ICF & the 2024 Ontario Building Code

 Do I need a structural engineer for an ICF project?+

 For most ICF residential projects in Ontario, yes — stamped structural engineering drawings are required as part of the permit application.
 This is not unique to ICF; it applies to most concrete construction.
-The engineer confirms that the wall thickness, rebar sizing, and placement meet OBC structural requirements for your specific project.
-ICFPro works directly with your project engineer to ensure the ICF details in the drawings match what we install.
+The engineer confirms that wall thickness, rebar sizing, and placement meet 2024 OBC structural requirements for your specific project.
+ICFpro works directly with your project engineer to ensure the ICF details in the drawings match what we install.

 Why does ICF require a thermal barrier (drywall) on the interior?+

-How does the permit process differ for ICF vs. wood frame?+
+How does the permit process differ for ICF vs wood frame?+

-Does ICFPro handle the permit process?+
+Does ICFpro handle the permit process?+

-We’ve Proven It 250+ Times.
+We’ve Proven It 300+ Times.